Sea to Sky District Road Permitting Information

 Purpose:

-Forest service road use is a shared responsibility by industrial users.
-One user is assigned the title and responsibility of primary user or designated maintainer.
-Generally the designate is the predominant user of the road system over time.
-In taking on that responsibility, the designate agrees to negotiate with secondary users the appropriate amount for contribution toward maintenance.
-The contributions would be commensurate with the use and may be monetary or work related.
+Generally, the designate is the predominant user of the road system.
+The designate may negotiate with secondary users to decide appropriate contributions toward maintenance.
+The contributions should be commensurate with the use and may be monetary or work related.

-Otherwise, the permit will remain in force even while the user is idle for periods of time, and any designated maintenance obligations remain during those same periods.
+Otherwise, the permit will remain in effect even while the user is idle for periods of time.
+Any designated maintenance obligations remain during those periods.

 Road Maintenance Agreement